 HDHPs typically have a higher annual deductible and out-of-pocket maximums with a lower monthly premium.
 You must first satisfy the annual deductible before the plan pays for a portion of covered services, known as coinsurance.
 If you don’t use all the money in the account, it stays in your account and earns interest or can be invested like an IRA.

 Don’t confuse these accounts with FSA’s, flexible savings accounts.
 Remember, Flexible Savings Accounts cannot be used to pay for Long-Term Care Insurance Premiums, and you must use all the money by the end of each year.

 Some companies may make employer contributions to your HSA.
 This is free money to use toward doctor visits, prescriptions, and even a portion of your Long-Term Care Insurance premiums.

 HSA funds roll over year to year and can be taken with you if you retire or leave the company.
 If you are no longer enrolled in an HDHP, you cannot make personal contributions to your account.

-Personal contributions via payroll deduction are contributed to your account pre-tax.
-This lowers your taxable income and allows you to set aside money for health care expenses without being taxed on the income.
+Personal contributions via payroll deduction go into your account pre-tax.
+Since the money goes into the account untaxed, it lowers your taxable income and allows you to set aside money for health care expenses without being taxed as income.
 Any interest earned on the account is also tax-deferred.
-If the money comes out for a qualified expense, like for healthcare for toward Long-Term Care Insurance premiums, it remains tax-free.
+If the money comes out for a qualified expense, like for health care or toward Long-Term Care Insurance premiums, it remains tax-free.

 Safeguard Retirement Funds with Pre-Tax Money.

 People require long-term care services due to illness, accident, or the impact of aging.
-People require care at all ages, however, the risk of needing extended care increases with age and becomes the biggest involuntary risk to your income and savings when you retire.
+People require care at all ages; however, the risk of needing extended care increases with age and becomes the most significant involuntary risk to your income and savings when you retire.